A low-Mach phase field-lattice Boltzmann-finite difference model for reactive gas flows propagating through complex shaped particle assemblies: Benchmark tests and validation

 Figure~\ref{fig:T-profiles-w-channel-view} shows the simulated temperature profiles for a selected set of distances from the inlet.
 As expected, close to the inlet, the fluid temperature inside the channel is roughly uniform around the center and approaches the wall temperature in its proximity.
-Further away from the inlet, the heat arriving from the the walls is felt to some extent also in the interior of the channel.
+Further away from the inlet, the heat arriving from the walls is felt to some extent also in the interior of the channel.

 The typical distance, $l_T$, where wall temperature is felt inside the fluid, is given by the competition of convection and heat diffusion.
 A fluid parcel, which enters the channel at the inlet, needs a time of $t_u \sim y/\uc $ to travel the distance $y$, where $\uc$ is a characteristic flow velocity.
 During this time, heat diffusion reaches distances $l_T$, satisfying $l^2_T \sim \nu_T t_u \sim \nu_T y/\uc$.
-A fully developed temperature profile is established if $l_T=L/2$, i.e., if the heat from the walls reaches the mid-channel plane.
+A fully developed temperature profile is established if $l_T=L/2$, i.e., if the heat from the walls reaches the center of the channel.
 The $y$-position, where this occurs defines the necessary length scale, $\HTfd$, for a fully developed temperature profile.
-One thus obtains $H^\text{f.d.}_T \sim L^2 \uc /(4\nu_T)$.
+Using this criterion, one obtains $H^\text{f.d.}_T \sim L^2 \uc /(4\nu_T)$.
 This scaling relation then yields $\HTfd\sim \Rey \Pra L/4$, where we used the definitions of the Reynolds and Prandtl numbers, $\Rey=L \uc/\nu$ and $\Pra=\nu/\nu_T$, respectively.
 The constant of proportionality of this relation has been estimated in the literature with the result $\HTfd= 0.034\,\Rey\; \Pra\; L$~\cite{shah2003}.
 Since the Prandtl number is roughly constant with a value of $\Pra\approx 0.7$ in our simulations, the thermal entrance length obeys $\HTfd \approx 0.024\; \Rey\; L$.
 This length is less than the hydrodynamic entrance length, $\Hufd \approx 0.06 \Rey L$~\cite{white1990}.
 For a Reynolds number of $\Rey=100$, the above estimate yields an aspect ratio of $\HTfd/L=2.4$.

 Results of these simulations are shown in Fig.~\ref{fig:T-profiles-w-channel-view}.
-It is seen from this plot that temperature profile evolves with distance $y$ but its shape remains essentially unchanged for $y \ge 0.5H$.
-This is best seen by plotting the normalized difference of the local fluid and wall temperatures, defined via
+It is seen from this plot that temperature profile evolves with distance $y$.
+However, it is possible to obtain a common shape by plotting the normalized difference of the local fluid and wall temperatures, which we define as